KnoP-01/krl-for-vim/README.md

 To use these plugins put >

+    syntax on
     filetype plugin indent on
-    syntax on

 in your .vimrc.
+Note that the order matters.

 You may have to run >